A prisoner in a cell in an orange jumpsuit

 A typical week

-We recommend you spend at least 35 hours a week studying for your BSc Hons Criminology with Psychology degree.
+We recommend you spend at least 35 hours a week studying for your BSc Hons Criminology and Psychology degree.
 In your first year, you’ll be in timetabled teaching activities such as lectures, seminars and workshops for about 9 hours a week.
 The rest of the time you’ll do independent study such as research, reading, coursework and project work, alone or in a group with others from your course.
 You'll probably do more independent study and have less scheduled teaching in years 2 and 3, but this depends on which modules you choose.

 Term dates